 In the course of my research, we’ve examined a highly specialized system called the blood-brain barrier, which determines what nutrients can and can’t go inside the brain (which I call brain-essential nutrients).
 There are also gates in the brain that open and close depending on whether the brain is “hungry.”
 No other organs in the body have the same strict rules.

-“The brain has its own, carefully selected diet, so what’s good for our brain is good for the rest of our body, but not necessarily the other way around.”
+“The brain has its own carefully selected diet, and what’s good for our brain is good for the rest of our body, but not necessarily the other way around.”

 Whether built in your head or in your kitchen, brain-essential nutrients belong to the five major nutrient groups: proteins (broken down into smaller units called amino acids), carbohydrates, fats, vitamins, and minerals.
 Among these, the brain needs:

-a specific kind of fat called long-chain polyunsaturated fatty acids (PUFA, like the omega-3’s found in salmon)
+a specific kind of fat called long-chain polyunsaturated fatty acids (PUFAs, like the omega-3 fatty acids found in salmon)

 essential amino acids from protein